Martha Jackson: Martha Jackson Gallery

 The gallery was the first in the US to exhibit Gutai, the Japanese postwar collective, and also one of the first to represent women.
 In addition to representing Louise Nevelson, Jackson worked with Alma Thomas— who became the first African American woman to mount a solo show at the Whitney Museum of American Art in New York — Lee Krasner, Marisol (Escobar), Barbara Hepworth, and Grace Hartigan.
 She also championed American artist from beyond the New York region, like Morris Louis in the 1950s, and Ed McGowin in the 1960s.

 In the summer of 1960 Jackson mounted the proto-Pop New Forms — New Media exhibition, a subversive show featuring 72 works of art in the Dadaist tradition.
 The crowded exhibition, dubbed "wild and wacky" and "Neo-Dada" by John Canday in the New York Times, featured both historic and contemporary examples of mixed-media assemblage, high and low found objects that were both groundbreaking yet easily mistaken as household junk.
-The exhibition included works by Hans Arp, Kurt Schwitters, Alexander Calder, Joseph Cornell, Jean Dubuffet, Robert Mallary, Wilfred Zogbaum, Robert Rauschenberg Bruce Conner, Zoltán Kemény, and Enrico Donatis that pushed against the social limits of art; interactive artworks that invited audience participation and blurred the boundaries between painting and sculpture.
+The exhibition included works by Hans Arp, Kurt Schwitters, Alexander Calder, Joseph Cornell, Jean Dubuffet, Robert Mallary, Wilfrid Zogbaum, Robert Rauschenberg Bruce Conner, Zoltán Kemény, and Enrico Donatis that pushed against the social limits of art; interactive artworks that invited audience participation and blurred the boundaries between painting and sculpture.
 In the fall of 1960, the gallery launched a second installment of the exhibit, New Forms New Media II, which ran from September 22- October 22.

 In 1961 Jackson opened Environments, Situations, Spaces, a follow-up to the New Forms — New Media shows.
 This exhibition consisted of site-specific and interactive works including Spring Cabinet, room of drippy paint buckets by Jim Dine; Yard, a courtyard full of salvaged tires by Allan Kaprow; as well as a recreation of Claes Oldenburg's Store.

 Jackson worked with Julian Stanczak, and the gallery's 1964 exhibition of his paintings led to the coining of the term "Op Art" by Time Magazine.
 Around the same time, Jackson established Red Parrot Films, a production company that made documentaries on art and artists.
 Their film "The Ivory Knife," on Paul Jenkins, was awarded a prize at the Venice Biennale in the mid 1960s.
 The gallery was also a leader in the publishing and marketing of artist prints, and ephemera.
 Jackson and Anderson worked with Jim Dine, Sam Francis, Julian Stanczak, John Hultberg, and Karel Appel on limited editions.

 Martha Jackson remained connected to her home town of Buffalo, NY and worked with Seymour Knox Jr., to enter works by Sam Francis, Louise Nevelson, and Antoni Tàpies into the Albright Knox collection.